Content last updated November 2022. Roadmap corresponds to October 2023 (Winter ‘24) projections.

 ***The Field Service Mobile app does not support many of the latest Flow features as it is designed from an older Flow Engine and Screen Flow Runtime - it has special modifications for it to work offline.

-LWC supports a high degree of reusability, since you are creating components and able to associate with targets via metadata across Salesforce, Communities, and even in Open Source Projects.
+LWC supports a high degree of reusability, since you are creating components that can be associated with targets via metadata across Salesforce, Communities, and even in open-source projects.
 LWC components can also be embedded inside of your own website via Lightning Out.
-LWCs aren’t currently supported as quick actions (object-specific or global), but – much like you can with flows – as a workaround you can wrap the LWC in an Aura component.
-LWC components can also launch flows with the lightning-flow component.

 Roadmap Note: The Mobile SDK team is actively working on supporting LWCs within Visualforce pages.